 How Do Digital Assets Work?

-You now have an idea of what are digital assets; in this article, we will cover this broadly from the perspective of an investment avenue in financial services.
+You now have an idea of what digital assets are; in this article, we will cover this broadly from the perspective of an investment avenue in financial services.

 From an investment perspective, any asset in a digital form that can create or transfer value using tokenization based on blockchain technology is called a digital asset.
 Some very popular examples of digital assets are cryptos such as Bitcoin, Ethereum, Tether, etc. It also includes other assets such as NFTs, tokenized real estate, and much more.